-Nurse Practitioner History Research Scholar Award
+NP History Research Scholar Award

+The deadline for proposals is June 1, 2023.
 Eligibility: Any student pursuing a DNP or PhD, or an established scholar.
-This award is not limited to nursing scholars; other historians of medicine and healthcare are encouraged to apply.
-Applicants must provide a full research proposal, including:
+This award is not limited to nursing scholars; other historians of medicine and health care are encouraged to apply.

 Barbara Brodie Nursing History Fellowship

-Selection of the fellow will be based on the scholarly quality of the investigator's project including: the clarity of the project's purpose, its rationale and significance, the rigor of its methodology and questions posed, and its potential contributions to the field of nursing history.
+Selection of the fellow will be based on the scholarly quality of the investigator's project, including the clarity of the project's purpose, its rationale and significance, the rigor of its methodology and questions posed, and its potential contributions to the field of nursing history.

 See the Brodie Fellowship Application for more details and specifics.
 Please download and complete the application.
 Submit the application and a curriculum vitae to Dominique Tobbell, PhD, by email: firstname.lastname@example.org.